liamtabrams/LIRecommend/README.md

 Now all of the above has been accomplished.
 Our goal right now is to train a model, but not before the data is further processed and we have defined our full feature engineering pipeline.

+One of the most pivotal decisions I had to make for this project is: how am I going to encode or represent the phrase data in such a way that I can train an accurate machine learning model on it?
+Many thoughts and ideas about this popped into my head that I had to ponder.
+They included:
+   -- using a 1-1 function to map bags of words to unique numbers using Cantor's rule, which basically means the set of words that make up a phrase but not the ordering become important, and we will have many numbers to represent all the unique sets of words that make up our phrase space.
+This also means we would want to devise a scheme to treat these numbers as categorical variables rather than ordinal numbers, which probably means we would have to either one-hot or label encode the presence of a given number.
+   -- this brings us to our next question: will the relevant columns share the same phrase space or will they have different phrase spaces thus requiring even more columns?
+      --- my instinct is to avoid creating feature columns for each original column we are getting the phrases from.
+Why?
+There are two main reasons:
+            A) we don't want too many columns in our dataframe as it requires more computational time and energy
+            B) we assume that information that would normally be in one column could actually be stored in another, but the information is the same at the end of the day.
+More important than if the summary of a given category contains a given phrase is if the summary of all categories contain a given phrase as that means the original job             posting contained that phrase.
+We are simply using ChatGPT to identify phrases from the original text that are notable and/or descriptive enough and put them into              our predefined categories, but whether ChatGPT put a given piece of information under 'responsibilities' or 'job_function' shouldn't change how the model learns,               or at least we won't worry about that for now in order to simplify the problem we are trying to solve.